95 High Street, Rochester

 - A Genealogy Room with computers with databases and other information provided.
 The intention is that volunteers will be on hand to help people research their Huguenot ancestries.

-- The French Hospital collections, assembled over its long history and currently displayed at 41 La Providence, displayed in environmentally-controlled display cases with engagingly-written display panels and labels.
+- The French Hospital collections, assembled over its long history and currently displayed at 41 La Providence, displayed in environmentally-controlled display cases with engagingly-written display panels and labels, helping to tell the story of the Huguenots.

 - Some conservation work to the collections.

-- Recruiting a part-time General Manager and part-time Learning Officer.
+- Recruiting a General Manager and Learning Officer.

 - Creating a schools programme during the week and family activities at weekends.